Jigger Johnson: Fire warden and the Civilian Conservation Corps

 Shortly after the end of his logging career, Jigger Johnson found a profession as a fire warden for the United States Forest Service and was stationed at their lookout tower on Mount Chocorua, and later at Carter Dome.
 It was there that Johnson, when sober, looked for forest fires.
 On days when he drank, mostly when the weather was rainy, he clogged up the telephone lines with reports of bizarre snakes and small dragons, a rare condition caused by extreme alcohol abuse known as alcoholic hallucinosis.

 On one occasion while the Jigger worked on Carter Dome, he and a friend, Robert Monahan, set off from "The Dome" to Berlin to replenish his potato supply and to stock up on bootlegged hard liquor.
 When they reached the town of Gorham, they stumbled upon a celebration that included a potato race.
 Bob and Jigger banded together and won the race, with the prize being a half-bushel of fresh potatoes.
 He and Monahan then lugged the sack of potatoes up to Carter Dome, where the two men had a feast.

-After the U.S. Forest Service was forced to let him go due to his drinking, Johnson was hired to man a privately owned fire tower on Bald Mountain in Maine.
+After the Forest Service was forced to let him go due to his drinking, Johnson was hired to man a privately owned fire tower on Bald Mountain in Maine.
 However, this job did not last too long due to a conflagration that burnt down the tower, which was caused by one of Jigger's homemade alcohol stills exploding.